 3. Ministerial Authority.
 Our Lord Jesus Christ did not commit rule and authority within the Church to all the faithful indiscriminately, but only to the Apostles and to their lawful successors in due order.

 4. Apostolic Succession.
-The only lawful successors of the Apostles are the Orthodox and Catholic Bishops, united by profession of the self-same Belief, participation in the same Sacraments, and mutual recognition and Intercommunion.
-The Bishops of the Church, being true successors of the Apostles, are by Divine Right and appointment the rulers of
+The only lawful successors of the Apostles are the Orthodox Bishops, united by profession of the self-same Belief, participation in the same Sacraments, and mutual recognition and inter-communion.
+The Bishops of the Church, being true successors of the Holy Apostles, are by Divine Right and appointment, the rulers of the Church.

-In virtue of this appointment, each individual Bishop is supreme and independent in that part of the Church which has been committed to his care, so long as he remains in Faith and Communion with the united company of Orthodox and Catholic Bishops, who cannot exclude any from the Church, save only them who stray from the path of virtue or err in Faith.
+In virtue of this appointment, each individual Bishop is supreme and independent in that part of the Church which has been committed to his care, so long as he remains in Faith and communion with the united company of Orthodox Bishops, who cannot exclude any from the Church, save only them who stray from the path of virtue or err in Faith.

 5. Church Authority.
-The collective body of the Orthodox and Catholic Episcopate or Holy Synod of Bishops, united by profession of the Faith, by the Sacraments, and by mutual recognition and actual Intercommunion, is the source and depository of all order, authority and jurisdiction in the Church, and is the center of visible Catholic Unity; so that no Pope, Patriarch or Bishop, or any number of Bishops separated from this united body can possess any authority or jurisdiction whatsoever.
+The Holy Synod of Bishops, united by profession of the Holy Orthodox Faith, by the seven Holy Mysteries, and by mutual recognition, is the source and depository of all order, authority and jurisdiction in the Church, and is the center of visible Unity.

-The authority of this collective Holy Synod of Bishops is equally binding, however it may be expressed: whether by a General Council or by the regular and ordinary consultation and agreement of the Bishops themselves.
-It is an act of schism to appeal from the known judgment of the Orthodox and Catholic Episcopate, however it may have been ascertained; or to appeal from any dogmatic decree of any General Council even though such appeal be to a future Council.
-For the Episcopate, being a continuation of the Apostolate, is clearly a Divine institution, and its authority is founded in Divine Right.
-But General Councils are not of Scriptural promise of Divine appointment; and so the Episcopate having clearly the Scriptural promise of Divine guidance into all Truth, cannot be hampered in the exercise of its authority by the necessity of assembling a General Council which may obviously be rendered impossible through natural circumstances.
+The authority of the Holy Synod of Bishops is equally binding, however it may be expressed.
+It is an act of schism to defect from the known judgment of the Holy Synod, however it may have been ascertained; or to appeal from any dogmatic decree of any General Council even though such appeal be to a future Council.
+For the Holy Synod, being a continuation of the Holy Apostles, is clearly a Divine institution, and its authority is founded in Divine Right.
+The Holy Synod, having clearly the Scriptural promise of Divine guidance into all Truth, cannot be hampered in the exercise of its authority.

 There have been seven General Councils only, which are recognized by the whole of Christendom, held respective in Nicea (AD-325), Constantinople (381), Ephesus (431), Chalcedon (451), Constantinople (553), Constantinople (680), and Nicea (787).
-At no other Councils was the entire body of the Orthodox and Catholic Episcopate representatively assembled; and the decrees and pronouncements of no others must of themselves be accepted as binding upon the conscience of the faithful.
+At no other Councils was the entire body of the Orthodox Bishops assembled; and the decrees and pronouncements of no others must of themselves be accepted as binding upon the conscience of the faithful.

 The Authority of the Church can never be in abeyance, even though a General Council cannot be assembled.
 It is equally to be submitted to and obeyed in whatever way it may be exercised, and although it may be exercised only through the ordinary administration of their respective jurisdictions by individual Bishops.

 6. Hierarchy.
-All patriarchs, archbishops, and metropolitans (that is to say, all Bishops who exercise any authority over other Bishops owe that authority solely to the appointment or general consent of the Orthodox and Catholic Episcopate; nor can they ever cease from owing obedience to the collective body of the Episcopate in all matters concerning Faith and Morals.
+All Patriarchs and Metropolitans (that is to say, all Bishops who exercise any authority over other Bishops) owe that authority solely to the appointment or general consent of the Holy Synod; nor can they ever cease from owing obedience to the collective body of the Holy Synod in all matters concerning Faith and Morals.